 The only Italian foods that are typically spicy-hot are meatballs and sausage.
 There are several spicy vegan sausages on the market.
 And if you crave additional heat, it’s easy enough to add some cayenne pepper or some minced hot peppers to your favorite Italian recipe.

 Sliced cooked mild peppers go wonderfully with marinara sauce, either atop pizza or pasta.
 It’s a rare Italian casserole that doesn’t contain at least one variety of peppers.
 Additionally, most pizzerias put a big shaker of coarsely-ground dried red pepper on every table.

-Eggplant is another indispensable Italian vegetable from the nightshade family.
+Eggplant is another key Italian ingredient from the nightshade family.
 Pan-fried eggplant is a wonderful addition to marinara sauce.
-It’s also a common lasagna ingredient.
-Eggplant’s namesake dish, eggplant Parmesan, is a classic Italian casserole that’s readily made vegan—just replace the dairy-based Parmesan with a good vegan cheese.
+It’s also delicious in lasagna.
+Eggplant’s starring role in Italian cooking, eggplant Parmesan, is a classic Italian casserole that’s readily made vegan—just replace the dairy-based Parmesan with a good vegan cheese.